How Should I Manage the Bugs in My Lawn?

 Too often, when insects are spotted, they are instantly seen as invaders that must be attacked with various toxic chemicals.
 While such actions may take care of the immediate problem, they usually create a host of others in their wake.

-Too often people see insects as invaders to be attacked with various toxic chemicals.
-While such actions may take care of the immediate problem, they usually create a host of others.
-Today, an ecologically sound concept called Integrated Pest Management (IPM) is receiving serious recognition and support among home gardeners, professional landscapers, and scientists.
-With IPM, the yard is as an ecosystem with components that are interdependent and where every action has a wide-ranging impact.
-The goal of IPM is to keep insects, diseases, and weeds at tolerable levels using the least toxic methods available.
-Techniques include planting pest-resistant cultivars, following appropriate lawn-care practices, inspecting regularly for problems, encouraging beneficial insects, and when necessary, spot-treating affected areas.
+Today, an ecologically sound concept called Integrated Pest Management (IPM) is receiving serious recognition and support among home gardeners, professional landscapers, and scientists alike.
+With IPM, the yard is treated as an ecosystem with components that are interdependent – where every action has a wide-ranging impact.
+This technique aims to keep insects, diseases, and weeds at tolerable levels using the least toxic methods available.

 Implementing IPM Techniques in Your Lawn May Include:

 - Inspecting regularly for problems

 - Spot-treating affected areas when necessary

 What Should I Do When I Spot Bugs in My Lawn?

 Bugs are here to stay!
 Most bugs are actually desirable and serve important functions in biological processes such as decomposition.
 Some bugs are beneficial because their diet includes the insects chomping on your grass!

 Studies have shown that predators such as ants and ground beetles are able to remove up to 74% of Japanese beetle eggs and up to 53% of fall armyworm pupae from pesticide-free plots within 48-hours.
 So, before you reach for the insecticide, wait a while to give the natural enemies a chance to bring your pest problem under control!